Posted by Alyssa on May 28, 2017

 What do you think of these current trends?

 Posted by Alyssa on May 15, 2017

 Analogous color schemes sound more complicated than they actually are.
 Look at the color wheel, pick three colors next to each other, and there you have it!
 Using analogous colors in your interior design creates a harmonious room with enough contrast in color to keep things interesting.

 The first step when deciding to use this color scheme is to pick the main color you will be using.
 Then, looking at the color wheel, choose two or three colors that sit next to your main color that you would like to incorporate into your design.
 It’s as simple as that!
 Scroll through below to see some examples of how you could incorporate analogous color schemes into your home.

 via Home DIT

 What do you think?
-Would you use monochromatic color schemes in your home?
+Would you use analogous color schemes in your home?

 Posted by Alyssa on May 14, 2017